kik4444/simple-process-tracker/Assets/InternalText/Help.md

 Double-click the "Notes" cell to start writing in it.
 You can write anything in this cell.

 ### Set custom running duration
 Double-click the "Duration" cell and an input dialog will appear.
-Write your custom duration in hh:mm:ss format.
-E.g. 1 hour, 32 minutes and 42 seconds is 01:32:42.
+Write your custom duration in dd::hh:mm:ss format.
+E.g. 2 days, 1 hour, 32 minutes and 42 seconds is 02:01:32:42.
 Click "Ok" and the processes' duration will start counting up from that.

 ### Hide / show columns
 Right-click on the horizontal header (where it says "Tracking", "Icon", etc.) and a context menu will popup where you can hide or show columns.